 “If you want to go fast, go alone.
 If you want to go far, go together.”

 You may have heard it said before, and it rings powerfully true.
 It’s also the way Dan Brulé sums up the challenge of discovering and sharing new ideas in his conversation with Stephen Elliott, author of The New Science of Breath, and developer of the Coherent Breathing method.
-Elliott is the special guest presenter in our upcoming MasterClass Interview, and he will be presenting more on the practice and benefits of Coherent Breathing at The Breathing Festival.
+Elliott is the special guest presenter in our upcoming MasterClass Interview, and he presented more on the practice and benefits of Coherent Breathing at The Breathing Festival.

 The puzzle posed by this quote is very real, and tricky to solve.
 Realizing this fills me with some deep personal gratitude for all of those intrepid souls who went off alone and traveled fast, so that they could bring back some assistance and instruction for the rest of us: we who are quite happy to go as far as we can, but would really rather get there together.
 The role of the pioneer though, the trailblazer – that’s the work to which both Dan Brulé and Stephen Elliott have dedicated their lives.
 This makes it a real and valuable delight to get to take in their conversation.